linkerd/website/linkerd.io/content/2/overview/_index.md

 Once a service is running with Linkerd, you can use Linkerd's UI to inspect and manipulate it.

+You can [get started](../getting-started) in minutes!

 ## Architecture

+{{< fig src="/images/architecture/control-plane.png" title="Architecture" >}}

 Let’s take each of Linkerd's components in turn.

 Linkerd's UI is comprised of a CLI (helpfully called `linkerd`) and a web UI.
 The CLI runs on your local machine; the web UI is hosted by the control plane.

-The Linkerd control plane runs on your cluster as a set of services that drive the behavior of the data plane.
-These services accomplish various things--aggregating telemetry data, providing a user-facing API, providing control data to the data plane proxies, etc. On Kubernetes, they run in a dedicated Kubernetes namespace (also called `linkerd` by default).
+The Linkerd control plane is composed of a number of services that run on your cluster and drive the behavior of the data plane.
+These services accomplish various things--aggregating telemetry data, providing a user-facing API, providing control data to the data plane proxies, etc. By default, they run in a dedicated `linkerd` namespace.

 Finally, Linkerd's data plane is comprised of ultralight, transparent proxies that are deployed in front of a service.
 These proxies automatically handle all